Help & support

 Having a good credit score can come with many advantages, such as savings on interest rates or better terms on credit products.

-Each of the three credit reporting bodies has its own credit score algorithm.
+Each of the credit reporting bodies has its own credit score algorithm.
 This interprets the information held in a credit report and calculates your credit score from that data.

 Information in your credit file can only be changed or removed if it's incorrect or out of date.